 512 Beacon is located on the north side of Beacon, between Massachusetts Avenue and Charlesgate East, with 508 Beacon to the east and 518 Beacon to the west.

-512 Beacon was designed by Charles R. Greco, architect, built by the Boyle-Robertson Construction Company in 1925-1926 as the Maryland Apartments, a ten story, thirty-unit apartment building.
+512 Beacon was designed by Charles R. Greco, architect, and built by the Boyle-Robertson Construction Company in 1925-1926 as the Maryland Apartments, a ten story, thirty-unit apartment building.

-On January 4, 1925, the Boston Globe announced that Maryland Apartments, Inc., had completed financing arrangements for the building.
+On January 4, 1925, the Boston Globe reported that Maryland Apartments, Inc., had completed financing arrangements for the building.
 The article noted that the building would be “the first strictly modern full housekeeping building with large suites in this section of the city.”
-It noted that “the design is Tudor, with a façade of brick and limestone” and will be of “10 stories of steel frame, fireproof construction” containing “30 full housekeeping suites of six, seven, and eight rooms, each with three baths, and in the living rooms there will be large open fireplaces.
+It commented that “the design is Tudor, with a façade of brick and limestone” and will be of “10 stories of steel frame, fireproof construction” containing “30 full housekeeping suites of six, seven, and eight rooms, each with three baths, and in the living rooms there will be large open fireplaces.
 The apartments will be served by two high-speed electric elevators and additional servants quarters have been provided in the building.”

 By the fall of 1932, 512 Beacon was managed by the Nordblom Management Company, a real estate investment and management firm.
-It continued to operate 512 Beacon in the mid-1950s.

 In December of 1964, the Trust applied for (and subsequently received) permission to convert the building from apartments into a dormitory.